erroronline1/caro/readme.md

 Sample response
 ```
-{"id": "83","msg": "Order has been saved to prepared orders but has still to be approved.","type": "info"}
+{"response": {"id": "83","msg": "Order has been saved to prepared orders but has still to be approved.","type": "info"}}
 ```

 > PUT ./api/api.php/order/order/{id}